daniill5738/sep10-freedom-project/blog/entry06.md

 </div>
 ```
 # Challenges
-One challenge I experienced while creating my MVP was making the website fit correctly on my Chromebook screen.
-The layout looked fine on my monitor but some sections looked too large on smaller screens.
-Another challenge was organizing all my pages and making sure the navbar links worked correctly.
+One challenge I experienced while creating my MVP was making my website adapt and fit correctly on my Chromebook screen.
+Where on my pc monitor screen the looked fine on my monitor but on other screen sizes like my chromebook which has a smaller screen made the layout  look too large on smaller screens.
+Furthermore, another challenge was using my FP tool known as Bulma as I regreted choosing this tool because it actually overided my bootstrap code which made my whole website change and I was really annoyed by this and had to fix it.

 # EDP (Engineering Design Process)
 I am currently in the prototyping stage of the Engineering Design Process.
 My MVP is the first working version of my project, and I will continue improving the design and adding more features later.